 The Portfolio pursues its investment objective by normally investing primarily in a core group of 20-40 common stocks selected for their growth potential.
-The Portfolio may invest in companies of any size, from larger, well-established companies to smaller, emerging growth companies.
+The Portfolio may invest in companies of any size, but will invest primarily in larger, well-established companies.
 The Portfolio may also invest in foreign securities, which may include investments in emerging markets.
-As of December 31, 2018, the Portfolio held stocks of 42 companies.
-Of these holdings, 20 comprised approximately 67.21% of the Portfolio's holdings.
+As of December 31, 2019, the Portfolio held stocks of 42 companies.
+Of these holdings, 20 comprised approximately 71.89% of the Portfolio's holdings.